 Control Your Emotions

-Investors who feel negatively about the stock market are called “bear”, those who think positively about the stock market is known as a bull.
-The battle between ‘bear’ and ‘bull’ keeps ongoing during the market hour and it reflects the change in stock price constantly.
+Investors who feel negatively about the stock market are called “bears”, those who think positively about the stock market are known as a bulls.
+The battle between ‘bear’ and ‘bull’ keeps ongoing during the market hours, and it reflects the change in stock price constantly.

 Continuously changing the stock price creates tension and insecurity.
-Investors started thinking should they sell their stock to avoid the loss or buy more to get benefits.
-Another aspect of the stock market is when stock price performance is as expected, the question arises should I take benefit of this before the stock price falls?
+Investors started thinking they should sell their stock to avoid the loss or buy more to get benefits.
+Another aspect of the stock market is when stock price performance is as expected, the question arises: Should I take advantage of this before the stock price falls?

-However, investors tend to be confused should they buy more stock as in the future stock price is going to be higher because of emotions.
-When you make a decision without understanding the stock performance in most cases it is the wrong decision.
+However, investors tend to be confused about whether they should buy more stock, as the future stock price is going to be higher because of emotions.
+When you decide without understanding the stock performance, in most cases, it is the wrong decision.

 Learn Basics First

-• Financial Metric and Definition: It is quite important to understand the definition of basics of the stock market like EPS (Earnings per Share), P/E Ratio, ROE (Return on Equity), and CAGR.
-Knowing how these factors work in the stock market will help you to make the right decision.
+- Financial Metric and Definition: It is quite important to understand the definition of the basics of the stock market, like EPS (Earnings per Share), P/E Ratio, ROE (Return on Equity), and CAGR.
+Knowing how these factors work in the stock market will help you make the right decision.

 Avoid Leverage

 Leverage means the use of borrowed money to buy your stock and execute a stock market strategy.
-When you have a margin account banks and brokerage firms offer you loans to buy stock up to 50% of stock value.
+When you have a margin account, banks and brokerage firms offer you loans to buy stock up to 50% of the stock value.

 Leverage is something that is neither good nor bad.
 Anyway, using the leverage could be beneficial once you get experience in the stock market.
 It is good to limit your risk when you are starting an investment to ensure profit over the long term.